strolch-li/strolch-website/content/development/web-app.md

 To start developing web-based Strolch apps you need the following:

-* Apache Tomcat 9.x (10.x isn't supported yet).
+* Apache Tomcat 10.1.
 Just unpack it somewhere, to be used later, when running the application.
 * NodeJS v11.x (other versions don't work with [Bower](https://bower.io), the installation is described below.